Morelos: Cuisine

-In Cuernavaca, at Las Mañanitas, diners enjoy chicken in green mole, tortilla soup and trout almandine, among other selections, surrounded by tropical plants and birds.
-At Reposado, nouvelle Mexican offerings include huitlacoche (corn smut) fondue, salmon in adobo and game hen in peanut mole.
+Nouvelle Mexican offerings include huitlacoche (corn smut) fondue, salmon in adobo and game hen in peanut mole.
 In addition to the more famous restaurants, Cuernavaca has its share of mom-and-pop eateries, which feature a good variety of enchiladas with various fillings and sauces, and local specialties like rabbit in ancho chile adobo and chicken in peach sauce.
 The latter is a very characteristic dish of the region since it combines chicken with fruit, of which Morelos has seemingly endless varieties.
 The taco acorazado, consisting of two large tortillas, rice, and beef or chicken, is the most typical food of Cuernavaca.
 Tacos al pastor, which is marinated pork slowly cooked by a gas flame on a vertical rotisserie and served on small tortillas, is also popular in the area.

 Travelers from Mexico City to Cuernavaca often stop in Tres Marias, located in the Municipio of Huitzilac.
 The town is located about halfway between the two cities, at an altitude of 2,814 meters.
 The town is known for its quesadillas, mushroom soup, gordas with whey, and longaniza with chile sauce.

 Yecapixtla, located in the eastern part of the state north of Cuautla, is famous for its cecina, or salted beef, which is usually served with fresh cream.
-Jantetelco is known for crystalized fruit, while Alpuyeca in the west is famous for its ice cream.
+Jantetelco is known for crystallized fruit, while Alpuyeca in the west is famous for its ice cream.

 Tepoztēcatl, the Aztec god who is said to have created pulque, a drink made from fermented maguey, was born in Amatlan, Tepoztlán; most pulque produced in Morelos comes from the municipality of Huitzilac today.
 Mezcal and several craft beers are produced in Morelos.